-As stated previously, the NDMBRPWG preferred the unadjusted projections based primarily on the decision criteria established for GARM III.
-The major uncertainties are the moderate retrospective patterns that have been observed over the last five years.
-Given these patterns, there is additional uncertainty in catch advice based on these projections.
+Given the noted retrospective patterns, there should be additional uncertainty in catch advice based on these projections.
 Moreover, the projections will be sensitive to realized recruitment.
 Recent recruitment has been weak with no strong recruitment observed in the last twenty years.
 Continued weak recruitment will impede the ability for this stock to rebuild.
 Given the poor performance of past projections beyond a time period of two to three years, the longer term projections presented in this report should be considered highly uncertain.